 - Avoid direct sunshine.
 Sunshine will break the chlorophyll down into pheophytin and amino acids inside Pu’er will also be damaged by ultraviolet light.
 If Pu’er tea is stored in a transparent glass container, exposure to sunshine will have a very bad effect on its quality.
 Therefore, please keep it inside a dark cabinet.

-- Avoid very high temperature.
+- Avoid very high temperatures.